Contents

 Key Takeaways

-A business involves many things, but the key takeaways are the following:
+A business encompasses many facets, and the key takeaways are as follows:

 Next Steps